openflighthpc/flight-deploy/README.md

 After submitting this command, the apply process will run in the background and the command line won't be blocked, allowing the user to continue applying other nodes.
 These subsequently submitted nodes will be added to the queue.

-Note that just like `configure`, this command also accepts a number of custom options. when applying to a set of nodes, you may use the `--remove-on-shutdown` option.
+Just like `configure`, this command also accepts a number of custom options. when applying to a set of nodes, you may use the `--remove-on-shutdown` option.
 When used, the nodes being applied to will be given a `systemd` unit that, when stopped (presumably, on system shutdown), attempts to communicate to the applier node that they have shut down and should be `remove`'d from Profile.
 The option requires:

 - The `shared_secret_path` config option to be set
 - `flight-profile-api` set up and running on the same system, using the same shared secret